magomimmo/modern-cljs/README.md

 improvements to the `Enfocus` directories layout and the adoption of the [clojurescript.test][40] lib for implementing its unit tests.

+## [Tutorial 20 - Learn by Contributing (Part 2)][41]

+In [this tutorial][41] we're going to adjust `Enfocus` for packaging it in a `jar`.
+Then we'll instrument it with the `piggieback` lib, publish it on `clojars` and even used it as a dependency in a very simple project to demonstrate that all the changes we did are not affecting the `Enfocus` codebase which is still working as expected.

 # License

 Copyright © Mimmo Cosenza, 2012-2013.
 Released under the Eclipse Public